 - use their time more effectively and focus on finding the right suppliers for their needs

-- record supplier data that is more consistent and of a higher quality from the outset, meaning downstream users can focus on using the data rather than trying to fix it
+- record supplier master data management that is more consistent and of a higher quality from the outset, meaning downstream users can focus on using the data rather than trying to fix it

 - track active suppliers and reduce the amount of time spent collecting and managing information about vendors that are no longer relevant to the organisation